alphagov/govuk_frontend_toolkit/README.md

 ## Selection buttons

-Script to support a specific design of radio buttons and checkboxes wrapped in `<label>` tags:
+Script to support a design of radio buttons and checkboxes requiring them to be wrapped in `<label>` tags:

     <label>
       <input type="radio" name="size" value="medium" />